fabianmartins/alienattack.workshop/README.md

 ### fixACTIVITY 11 - Create a session for the game

-Get back to the manager console ('scoreboard/index.html' on your local computer), and follow the steps below to create a gaming session.
+Get back to the manager console ('scoreboard/index.html'), and follow the steps below to create a gaming session.

 1. Reload the Scoreboard console, and login again.
 This is just to guarantee that your token will be refreshed.
 2. On the field `Session Name` input **TEST**